OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned_conf.rst

 -  ``MONITORING_INTERVAL_MARKET``: Time in seconds between each MARKETPLACE monitoring cycle.
 -  ``MONITORING_INTERVAL_DB_UPDATE``: Time in seconds between DB writes of VM monitoring information. -1 to disable DB updating and 0 to write every update.
 -  ``DS_MONITOR_VM_DISK``: Number of MONITORING_INTERVAL_DATASTORE intervals to monitor VM disks.
 0 to disable.
 Only applies to fs and fs_lvm datastores.
--  ``MONITORING_THREADS``: Maximum number of threads used to process monitor messages.
 -  ``SCRIPTS_REMOTE_DIR``: Remote path to store the monitoring and VM management script.
 -  ``PORT``: Port where ``oned`` will listen for XML-RPC calls.
 -  ``LISTEN_ADDRESS``: Host IP to listen on for XML-RPC calls (default: all IPs).